 Macedonian Museum of Natural History, Natural history museum in Skopje, North Macedonia

-The Macedonian Museum of Natural History is a natural history museum in Skopje displaying collections of local plants, animals, minerals, and geological samples.
-The exhibitions are spread across several halls.
+The Macedonian Museum of Natural History is a natural history museum in Skopje that houses collections of local plants, animals, minerals, and geological samples.
+The exhibitions are organized across several halls, each covering a different aspect of the region's nature.

 The museum was founded in 1926 by biologist Dr. Stanko Karaman and was the first institution in North Macedonia dedicated to natural sciences.
-It was created to document the region's diverse nature.
+It was set up to document the local plants and animals in a systematic way, at a time when little scientific work had been done in the region.

 The community of curious travelers